pSCT-CTA/pSCT-GUI/README.md

 # psct-gui
 Web GUI for pSCT mirror panel and actuator control.
-Built with D3.js and Pyramid.
+Built with D3.js, OPC UA, and websockets.